masudme09/VR4EducationGodot/README.md

 I have named this two application as 1.
 Buddi - the utility tool and 2.
 Buddi - 3D immersive environment for focused education

 Initially I had kept both application in this repository.
 However, I am moving both application to their own repository for easier management.

+New repository for Buddi - The utility tool: https://github.com/masudme09/Buddi